The Ayurvedic Beauty Ritual: Tongue Scraping

 Now, it is important to discuss tongue scraping in detail later on – because the practice has some history too.
 Ayurveda, the “science of life” in ancient Sanskrit, is a traditional medical system originating from India.
 Instead of trying to treat a symptom or medical problem in isolation, like many Western approaches do, Ayurveda looks at the body as one interconnected system where balance and beauty are synonymous with health.

 According to Ayurvedic philosophy, the tongue is a map showing a program of internal health.
 In Ayurveda, the white coating is taken as a physical toxin in itself (what is termed ama), an indication of a more serious disease within.
-Practitioners scrape away the discomforting mess and expect to not just cleanse their mouth, but also maintain body detox by removing toxic build-up.
+Practitioners scrape away the discomforting mess and expect to not just cleanse their mouth, but also maintain your body's natural detox by removing accumulated debris.

 Although the immediate improvements — such as fresher breath and a cleaner mouth, are obvious tongue scraping attains more than that.
 The Amazing Benefits Research is finally starting to provide this data, and there are some surprising discoveries.